tracim/tracim/README.md

 ## Installation of cypress: Automated script for easy setup ##

-This script check if nodejs is installed (npm is necessary to install Cypress), if file package.json and cypress.json exist in 'functionnal_tests' folder. if not the script install necessary file and install Cypress.
+This script check if nodejs is installed (npm is necessary to install Cypress), if file package.json and cypress.json exist in 'functionnal_tests' folder. if not the script install necessary file and install Cypress and his dependency's.

     ./install_cypress.sh

 ## Run tests with command line ##

+This command run all test present in 'cypress_test' folder.

     cd functionnal_tests/
     ./node_modules/.bin/cypress run

 ## Run tests with cypressgui ##

-Open Cypress with graphical interface
+Open Cypress with graphical interface.
+You can show test running directly in web interface.

     cd functionnal_tests/
     ./node_modules/.bin/cypress open